 Figure 12.
-Left: Sup Mat 55 (green) with a faint air bubble (yellow arrow); Right: Sup Mat 35 (red) overlying Sup Mat 5 (green), with an air bubble in exactly the same position (yellow arrow).
-Finally, the air bubble is in focus and the osteohistology is not, rendering it impossible to assess seasonal time of death from this specimen.
+Left: SUP MAT 55 (green) with a faint air bubble (yellow arrow); Right: SUP MAT 35 (red) overlying SUP MAT 55 (green), with a duplicate air bubble in exactly the same position (yellow arrow).
+Furthermore, the air bubble is in focus but the osteohistology is not, rendering the assessment of the seasonal time of death from this visualisation impossible.

 Conclusions

-The stable isotope graphs presented in DePalma et al.'s paper5, as depicted in Figure 25 and the Supplementary Information5, exhibit patterns that deviate from what would be expected from direct analytical outputs.
+The stable isotope graphs presented in DePalma et al.'s paper5, as depicted in Figure 25 and the Supplementary Materials, exhibit patterns that deviate from what would be expected from direct analytical outputs.
 Notably, neither the raw isotope data nor the isotopic results of the measured standards are provided in the paper or in any linked repository.
 Furthermore, indications of image manipulation are apparent in the Supplementary Information.
-Addressing these anomalies requires an explanation and a detailed account of the analytical procedure, including laboratory protocols, sample weights, standards utilized, and micro-milling transects, among other aspects.
+Addressing these anomalies requires an explanation and a detailed account of the analytical procedure, including laboratory protocols, sample weights, standards utilised, and micro-milling transects, among other aspects.

 We raise additional concerns regarding the authors' failure to adequately discuss how their osteohistological slides, fish body size graphs, or stable isotope graphs support the conclusion of a spring death.
 The evidence presented does not convincingly align with their assertion.